civican/legisinfo/42-1/bills/C-81/bill_text.md

 **(1.1)** The Commission may, on application by any interested person or on its own motion, inquire into and make a determination in respect of anything prohibited, required or permitted to be done under sections `51` to `53` of the `Accessible Canada Act`.

-> **Explanatory Note**:
-> New.

 ### Section 163

 Section 51 of the Act is replaced by the following:

 ### Section 51

-The Commission may order a person, at or within any time and subject to any conditions that it determines, to do anything the person is required to do under this Act, **under sections `51` to `53` of the `Accessible Canada Act`** or **under** any special Act, and may forbid a person to do anything that the person is prohibited from doing under this Act, **under those sections of the `Accessible Canada Act`** or **under** any special Act.
+The Commission may order a person, at or within any time and subject to any conditions that it determines, to do anything the person is required to do under this Act, under sections `51` to `53` of the `Accessible Canada Act` or under any special Act, and may forbid a person to do anything that the person is prohibited from doing under this Act, under those sections of the `Accessible Canada Act` or under any special Act.

-> **Explanatory Note**:
-> Existing text of section 51:
-> *Existing Text*:
-> > The Commission may order a person, at or within any time and subject to any conditions that it determines, to do anything the person is required to do under this Act or any special Act, and may forbid a person to do anything that the person is prohibited from doing under this Act or any special Act.

 ### Section 164